Using RMII1 and JTAG

 My DevKit version is 4A, there's no explanation in Wiki.

-RE: Using RMII1 and JTAG - Added by Alexander Block about 9 years ago
+RE: Using RMII1 and JTAG - Added by Alexander Block over 9 years ago

 This specific issue is/has been dealt with through e-mail contact directly.
 However for others who may have similar questions I will provide answers here as well.